CFSAN-Biostatistics/snp-pipeline/docs/reproducible.rst

 *Coming soon in a future release*

-This is designed to be a realistic-sized data set based on an outbreak of L. m.  in Roos cheese.
+This is designed to be a realistic-sized data set based on an outbreak of L. m.  in soft cheese.
 The data must be downloaded from the NCBI due to its large size.
 We provide a file of hashes that can easily be used to verify that the data downloaded matches the data originally used to produce our results.
 (Use sha256sum at the unix command line.)